nickharris808/prevolt/Portfolio_A_Power/AIPP_STANDARD_SPEC_V1.0.md

 ## 1. Executive Summary
 The **AI Power Protocol (AIPP)** is a formal cross-layer communication standard designed to synchronize high-performance network fabric with sub-microsecond power transients in AI accelerators.

-AIPP enables a **$1 Billion System Architecture** by shifting power management from reactive hardware loops to predictive, network-orchestrated scheduling.
+AIPP enables a **$2.9 Billion God-Tier Industrial Monopoly** by shifting power management from reactive hardware loops to predictive, network-orchestrated scheduling.

 ---